Where everything starts.

 CogniFit personalized brain training program vs. classical computer games

-CogniFit brain training program is more effective than computer games in improving cognitive function in healthy older adults.
+CogniFit personalized brain training program is more effective than computer games in improving cognitive function in healthy older adults.

 Peretz C, Korczyn AD, Shatil E, Aharonson V, Birnboim S, Giladi N. - Computer-Based, Personalized Cognitive Training versus Classical Computer Games: A Randomized Double-Blind Prospective Trial of Cognitive Stimulation - Neuroepidemiology 2011; 36:91-9.

 CogniFit personalized brain training program for patients with Multiple Sclerosis

 The findings are evidence that cognitive training can significantly improve a wide range of skills in MS patients.

 Shatil E, Metzer A, Horvitz O, Miller A. - Home-based personalized cognitive training in MS patients: A study of adherence and cognitive performance - NeuroRehabilitation 2010; 26:143-53.

 CogniFit personalized brain fitness program improves working memory and executive function

 This study shows significant improvement in the working memory and executive function of healthy older adults using the CogniFit personalized brain fitness program.

 Evelyn Shatil, Jaroslava Mikulecká, Francesco Bellotti, Vladimír Burěs - Novel Television-Based Cognitive Training Improves Working Memory and Executive Function - PLoS ONE July 03, 2014.
 10.1371/journal.pone.0101472